strangelove-ventures/connect/providers/websockets/alpaca/README.md

 # Alpaca WebSocket Provider

 This provider implements a WebSocket connection with Alpaca's real-time market data API.
-It uses the delayed SIP feed at `wss://stream.data.alpaca.markets/v2/{feed}`.
-Feed can be either `iex`, `delayed_sip` `sip`. `sip` requires a paid subscription while the others are free to use. `delayed_sip` is on a 15 minute delay and is currently in use for our POC.
+Data is fed over the `wss://stream.data.alpaca.markets/v2/{feed}` URL.
+Feed can be either `iex`, `delayed_sip`, or `sip`. `delayed_sip` is on a 15 minute delay and is currently in use for our POC. `sip` requires a paid subscription while the others are free to use.

 ## Authentication

 The provider requires Alpaca API credentials (key and secret) to authenticate.
-When a connection is established, the provider sends an authentication message:
+When a connection is established, the provider must send an authentication message within **10 seconds**:

 ```json
 {